bredamatt/cardano-notes/revealjs/midterm/governance.md

 - Security properties of cryptographic hash functions
     - The committee election phase is based on them
 - Distributed Key Genereation with threshold
-- Non-interactive zero knowledge proofs
+- Non-interactive zero knowledge proofs (NIZK)

 The last two are used to verify that community members are acting honestly during the tallying phase.